ONEcampaign/oda_cookbook/src/oda_data_package.md

 <a id="appendix_recipients"></a>
 ### Recipient groupings

-The following table shows the recipient groups available in `recipient_groupings()`:
+The following table shows the recipient groups available via the `recipient_groupings` method:

 | Group Name                         | Description                                                                                                                  |
 |------------------------------------|------------------------------------------------------------------------------------------------------------------------------|